Public Health Response to Emergencies in the United States

 SPH PH 712

 This course provides students with the necessary knowledge and skills to understand the public health impacts and roles during emergencies and disasters in the United States.
-The course will use two recent cases, 2013 Boston marathon bombing and 2009-2010 pandemic flu, to explore the persons, events, decisions, policies, and systems involved in each of the events.
-Students will apply emergency preparedness skills to analyze preparedness, response, recovery, and mitigation operations and to communicate risk effectively.
+The course uses simulations and real world case studies to explore the persons, events, decisions, policies, and systems involved in planning, preparedness, response, and recovery.
+Through team assignments, lecture and discussion, students will develop knowledge and skills to use assessment resources to develop communication tools.
+Students will understand the importance of public health professionals partnering with community organizations.
+Students will learn to assess the disproportionate impact of a variety of incidents on populations, such as the 2013 Boston marathon bombing, the Ebola epidemic, and the COVID-19 pandemic.
 Students will consider the question that plagues governmental authorities and residents alike: ARE WE READY?
 In the end, students will possess a command over how the public health system can provide essential services and support healthy communities during times of emergency.
-This is accomplished through a combination of case studies, panel discussions, team activities, tours, and exercises.
+This is accomplished through a combination of case studies, panel discussions, team activities, and exercises.

 Note that this information may change at any time.
 Please visit the MyBU Student Portal for the most up-to-date course information.